 Announcing your departure

-This is more important to consider if you are trading as a partnership, where you can be held liable for actions taken by other partners, even after you have left.
-It is imperative that you communicate your departure to all interested parties and put a notice within the London Gazette (and your local newspaper if relevant).
+Succession Planning – This is more important to consider if you are trading as a partnership, where you can be held liable for actions taken by other partners, even after you have left.
+It is imperative that you communicate your departure to all interested parties and put a notice in the London Gazette (and your local newspaper if relevant).

 Drawing up the terms of the agreement

 Succession Planning – If you are selling your business, or wish to remain as a silent partner, then it is important that the terms of your agreement are accurately and clearly recorded in a binding agreement, i.e. a contract.
 It would be advisable for a legal professional to do this on your behalf.